More Black NFL retirees win dementia cases in rescored tests

 Of the 646 Black men whose tests were rescored, nearly half now qualify for dementia awards.
 Sixty-one are classified as having early to moderate dementia, with average awards topping $600,000; nearly 250 more have milder dementia and will get up to $35,000 in enhanced medical testing and treatment, according to the claims administrator's report.

-Former players, lawyers and advocates say they'll now turn to getting the word out to more players who could receive awards.
+Former players, lawyers, and advocates say they'll now turn to get the word out to more players who could receive awards.

 "Our work has produced some great results and has opened many eyes," said Ken Jenkins, a former Washington player who, along with his wife, petitioned the federal judge overseeing the settlement to make the changes and urged the Justice Department's Civil Rights Division to investigate.
 "Now we're really focused on getting as many players who deserve compensation to be compensated."